 Mass-produced components are generally manufactured by molding processes that use metal molds, such as plastic molding and die casting.
 While these manufacturing methods offer excellent productivity for mass production applications, they are not suitable for small-lot production of a large variety of products or for prototyping, due to the time and cost required to fabricate molds.
-Additive manufacturing equipment is attracting attention as a new manufacturing method that solves this problem.
+Additive manufac-

-Application Example Composite Material Molding Technologies

-Molding Made Possible by Our Expertise in Materials
+Application Example Composite Material Molding Technologies Molding Made Possible by Our Expertise in Materials